alexpaul/UIKit/size-classes-and-traits.md

 # Size Classes, UIKit and SwiftUI

 > Note: Built against iOS 15.

+This demo, uses two layouts based on the current size class.
+* If in the `.compact` size class there is one item per row.
+* If in the `.regular` size class there are two items per row.

 ### iPad